Want to get ahead? Need to catch up? Take a Winter Class online!Register Today

 We will be splitting lab sections and expanding our classroom inventory to provide social distancing.
 Directional signage will prevent massing at points of ingress and egress.
 Where appropriate we will also be lowering course size caps consistent with space and facility limitations, and all advising and scheduled office hours will be conducted virtually through the Fall semester.

-Finally, we understand that collaboration with classmates is an important part of the academic experience at Curry.
-Dedicated and appropriately socially distanced spaces will be identified for students to study together and complete group assignments outside of the resident halls.
+We also understand the need for space for students to study and complete online coursework on campus, outside of classrooms and residence halls, and collaboration with classmates is an important part of the academic experience at Curry.
+Dedicated and appropriately socially distanced spaces have been identified for students to do online coursework, study together and complete group assignments:

 Curry College offers an online certification process through the Faculty Center, which faculty members who are teaching remotely are required and supported in completing before the Fall semester.
 Thanks to our dedicated faculty and staff, and the willingness of our students to adapt admirably to a new and unfamiliar environment, our experience this spring has helped us understand better how to navigate the challenges and benefits of online teaching and learning.
 We will continue to improve, to evolve, and, most importantly, to safeguard our promise to deliver on a uniquely Curry educational experience.

 The College has also made long-term investments in classroom technology to facilitate different learning modalities.
 Earlier this summer, the Education Technology committee (EdTech) worked with Buildings & Grounds and Information Technology Services to test out multiple camera and microphone options for classrooms.

 Ceiling mounted cameras, able to capture video of the instructor as well as any images projected onto a screen and any writing on a whiteboard, as well as podium-mounted microphones that will be able to pick up all voices in the classroom, have been installed in most classrooms, to assist in live streaming courses to any students who are attending online.